grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Contrast the sound and smoke and roughness of the diesels running with the quiet and elegance of the electrics motors on batteries
 	* [ ] also the relationship between the black smoke pouring off the diesels and the cigarillo/cigarette smoke
 * [ ] Add a scene where they quick-fix a leak with a Power Actuated Tool?
+* [ ] dumped Shakes description of depot, might need to go back in:
+	* "Mind if we ask where you're headed Captain Shakes?"
+Asked Percy
+	* "Aye, I was about to fuckin' say anyway: there's a mid-sea depot about 100 miles from here.
+It's just over the line in the waters of a different Authority.
+Somewhat more permissive folks; bit more friendly to commerce.
+That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
+If you can get this dumpster of yers to the depot, you can definitely get fuel there, and probably some fuckin' poorly executed and overpriced repairs as well."
+	* "Sounds like a fucking Eden."
+Said Percy.
 * [ ] Create a new reference to the 'sub with the ram' so you don't have to use that awkward phrasing all the time
 	* Maybe somehow they know the name of the sub with the ram, even if they don't know the name of the captain.
 	* Or maybe it's like butch cassidy and the sundance kid: where they just assume it's someone based on an assumption (though they later confirmed it by reading in the paper -- maybe someone in the depot or stilt city fills them in.)